Education of the British royal family: Elizabeth and Philip's children and their spouses

 O-Levels and two A-Levels.

-Prince Andrew, Duke of York attended Gordonstoun.
+Andrew Mountbatten-Windsor attended Gordonstoun.
 He had no formal education beyond that, but completed a Royal Navy commissioning course at Britannia Royal Naval College and other courses during a military career.
-Andrew's election to the Royal Society in 2013 prompted "Britain's leading scientists" to "revolt" due to Andrew's lack of scientific background, with some noting he had only a high-school level education.
+Andrew's election to the Royal Society in 2013 caused discontent amongst the scientific community in the UK due to his lack of scientific background.
 In an op-ed in The Sunday Times, Humboldt Prize recipient David Colquhoun opined, in references to Andrew's qualifications, that "if I wanted a tip for the winner of the 14.30 at Newmarket, I'd ask a royal.
 For most other questions, I wouldn't".

-Prince Edward, Earl of Wessex, born in 1964, also went to private schools.
+Prince Edward, Duke of Edinburgh, born in 1964, also went to private schools.
 In 1982, he left Gordonstoun with several A-levels.
 He enrolled for two terms at the Wanganui Collegiate School in Wanganui, New Zealand.
 There he also served as a house tutor and oversaw drama classes.
 In 1986, he received a Bachelor of Arts degree from the University of Cambridge.